aysegulcelikok/dsa210_project/README.md

 •	Scatter plots that analyze the impact of increased job search activity on entertainment-based screen time (i.e., whether a focus on Linkedin correlates with a drop in TikTok usage).

 By analyzing these trends, the project aims to answer the central question: Does spending more time on Linkedin (for job searching) mean less time on TikTok, or do they coexist?

 ## 5. Hypothesis Testing

 •	Statistical tests will be used to validate the hypothesis that increased time spent on TikTok correlates with reduced Linkedin usage, and vice versa.
 We will test whether there is a significant relationship between them.

-•	Additionally, we will test whether Linkedin usage increases during job search periods (with a focus on employment-related tasks) and whether TikTok engagement peaks during low-academic workload periods (e.g., breaks or periods without exams).
+•	Additionally, we will test whether Linkedin usage increases during job search periods (with a focus on employment-related tasks) and whether TikTok usage is higher during non-exam or low-academic-stress periods.

 ## 6. Conclusion
 At the conclusion of this analysis:

 •	A summary of findings will be provided and it will also discuss how balancing professional engagement with entertainment impacts productivity, stress levels, and overall time management, offering insights on how students and job-seekers can optimize their use of both platforms during critical phases of their academic and career journey.